Matt24682/Quanternary-Calculator/README.md

 ###Ethan Bowers = Set up multiplication, division, square and square root functions to work with quaternary numbers.
 ###Ethan Bowers = Implemented quaternary tests to make sure multiplication, division, square, and square root functions work properly.

-###Austin Belt = integrated multiplication, division, square root, and square operation functions with GUI elements
+###Austin Belt = Integrated multiplication, division, square root, and square operation functions with GUI elements
 ###Austin Belt = Implemented functions to disable and re-enable GUI buttons under certain conditions

+###Isaac Pearson = Designed the appearance of the calculator.
+###Isaac Pearson = Created the UI.
+###Isaac Pearson = Connected FXML label and buttons to the fxController so that the buttons can be made functional.

 ##Meetings
 ###Unfortunately due to varying class and work schedules, we were unable to meet for a full team meeting.
 We also did not meet up with parts of the group.